alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

 are handled:

-* charging: Warns you if your target system’s main star is not scoopable, including an extra warning at low fuel levels. (__Note__: This is currently kind of bugged, not sure if it’s EDDI’s or Elite’s fault.)
+* charging: Warns you if your target system’s main star is not scoopable, including an extra warning at low fuel levels. (__Note__: This only works if the target system is in EDSM.
+So it’s kind of useless for its intended use (exploration) and probably going to be removed at some point.)
 * cooldown complete: Announces FSD cooldown if you are currently in normal space.

-#### Ship interdiction ####
+#### Ship interdicted ####

-Tells you when you are interdicted by a player.
-Is also supposed to target the interdictor automatically, but that randomly sometimes just doesn’t work.
+Tells you when you have been interdicted by a player.
+Is also supposed to target the interdictor automatically, but randomly sometimes just doesn’t work.
 Yay!

 #### Ship targeted ####